United Response

-United Response is a charity operating in England and Wales, providing a range of support and services for around 2,000 people with learning disabilities, mental health needs or physical disabilities.
+United Response is a charity operating in England and Wales, providing a range of support and services for around 2,000 people with learning disabilities, mental health needs, or physical disabilities.

 History

 United Response was founded in 1973 by Su Sayer, CBE.
 She opened the first service in Tillington, West Sussex.
 By 1979, it was the region's largest provider of support for people with learning disabilities.
 In 1983, United Response expanded to the north of England, setting up its first service in Chesterfield.
 In 1990, the charity started working with people with mental health needs.

-Seven years later, it began implementing person-centered active support under the guidance of the late Professor Jim Mansell, CBE, who joined the Board of Trustees in 1995.
+Seven years later, it began implementing person-centered active support under the guidance of the late Professor Jim Mansell, CBE, who joined the board of trustees in 1995.
 In 1999, United Response launched the first of many social enterprises, a cleaning company under its trading arm, UR in Business.
 The company employed people with learning disabilities.
 In 2002 the charity began working with the University of Kent’s Tizard Centre to study, monitor and evaluate the quality of its support.

 In 2006, United Response ran a project entitled Mental Wealth to raise awareness of issues facing people with mental health needs.
 In 2008 the charity launched Making Money Easier – resources to support people with learning disabilities access banks and manage their money.

-In 2010, United Response began its Every Vote Counts campaign, which it repeated in 2015 and 2019, encouraging more people with learning disabilities to vote.
 In 2013, United Response launched Easy News, the first accessible news magazine for people with learning disabilities.
 In 2018, United Response began its Disability Hate Crime campaign.
 In 2021, United Response launched an annual Accessible Voting Day.
+And in 2023, United Response launched My Vote My Voice, a joint campaign with Dimensions, Ambitious About Autism and Mencap, encouraging more people with learning disabilities to vote.